top of page

 Immediate Past President, Maryland Music Educators Association

-Otis Eldridge - Baltimore City
+Otis L. Eldridge Jr., EdD - Baltimore City

 Member-At-Large, Maryland Music Educators Association